revolist/revogrid-docs/guide/row/odd.pro.md

-# Highlighting Odd Rows in RevoGrid Pro
+# Highlighting Odd Rows in Data Grids

 Styling odd rows differently from even rows is a common practice in data grids to improve readability and visual clarity.

-RevoGrid Pro offers a convenient way to achieve this through the `RowOddPlugin`, which allows you to automatically apply custom styles to odd-numbered rows in your grid.
+[Pro Version](../../pro) offers a convenient way to achieve this through the `RowOddPlugin`, which allows you to automatically apply custom styles to odd-numbered rows in your grid.

 ## Enabling Odd Row Highlighting

 To enable the highlighting of odd rows in your grid, you can use the `RowOddPlugin`.
 This plugin makes it easy to apply distinct styles to odd rows without having to manually manage row classes or custom styles.

-### Example Setup
+### Example

 Here’s how you can set up and enable odd row highlighting in your grid: